OSAS/rh-events/2013/Akademy.md

 KScreen is new software for multiple screen management in KDE.
 It automates switching between multiple monitor configurations.
 No more manual configuration is needed when a new monitor is plugged in — and no more windows are left on disconnected screens.

-In this lightning talk Daniel will shortly introduce KScreen and its features and will peek into future of the project.
+In this lightning talk Daniel will quickly introduce KScreen and its features and will peek into future of the project.